Components of State Anti-Bullying Laws and Regulations

-Yes.
-Oregon anti-bullying laws do not require districts to provide safeguards or mental health supports for students involved with bullying.
+No. Oregon anti-bullying laws do not require districts to provide safeguards or mental health supports for students involved with bullying.

 Do Oregon anti-bullying laws and regulations involve parents in efforts to address bullying behavior?

 Yes.
-Oregon anti-bullying laws require school districts to develop bullying policies after consultation with parents, guardians, school employees, volunteers, students, administrators and community representatives.
-Oregon anti-bullying laws also encourage school districts to form task forces and to implement prevention programs and other initiatives that involve school employees, students, administrators, volunteers, parents, guardians, law enforcement and community representatives.
+Oregon anti-bullying laws require school districts to develop bullying policies after consultation with parents, guardians, school employees, volunteers, students, administrators, and community representatives.
+Oregon anti-bullying laws also encourage school districts to form task forces and to implement prevention programs and other initiatives that involve school employees, students, administrators, volunteers, parents, guardians, law enforcement, and community representatives.

 For More Information